 But how well are those images really used?
 At a rate of one image per second, a dataset of 1B images would take 317 years to watch.
-Yet, humans develop functioning visual systems much faster.
+Yet, humans develop functioning visual systems much faster i.e. face recognition (de Haan et al., 2001) and color sensitivity (Adams, 1987) is developed in three months, depth perception in five months (Campos et al., 1978) and visual acuity in six months (Sokol, 1978).
 Besides potential genetic visual priors in humans, one stark difference is the type of data.
 Humans observe their visual surroundings in one continuous stream, only interrupted by sleep.
 Indeed, learning visual representations of images from videos is not new.
 However, previous works have found significant gaps in performance to image-pretrained models.
-They have mostly used object-centric videos scraped from the internet, and adapted image-based pretraining methods to use different frames as an extra form of data augmentation (Gordon et al., 2020; Parthasarathy et al., 2022).
+They have mostly used object-centric videos scraped from the internet, and adapted image-based pretraining methods to use different frames as an extra form of data augmentation (Gordon et al., 2020; Parthasarathy et al., 2023).